Why to backup files in Windows 10?

 Way 2: Backup files in Windows 10 with File History

-File History takes a regular backup of your desktop, documents, music, photos and other files contained in your user folder.
+File History, Windows 10 primary backup software, takes a regular backup of your desktop, documents, music, photos and other files contained in your user folder.
 Follow the steps below to set up your first File History backup:

 1. Connect an external drive to your computer and make sure it is detected.